slemekoana/alx-low_level_programming/0x01-variables_if_else_while/README.md

-1-last_digit.c print the last digit of the number stored in the variable n 2-print_alphabet.c is a program that prints the alphabet in lowercase, followed by a new line 3-print_alphabets.c is a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line
+1-last_digit.c print the last digit of the number stored in the variable n 2-print_alphabet.c is a program that prints the alphabet in lowercase, followed by a new line 3-print_alphabets.c is a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line 4-print_alphabt.c is a program that prints the alphabet in lowercase, followed by a new line